peoray/peoray.dev/src/content/blog/astro-link-tab.md

 That's it!
 With this configuration, Astro will process the Markdown-generated HTML using the `inspectUrls` plugin and modify the link properties accordingly.

 This approach provides a more elegant solution compared to switching to `.mdx` files and using custom components.
-It allows you to maintain your existing `.md` files while achieving the desired link behavior.
+It allows you to maintain your existing `.md` files while achieving the desired link behaviour.